jschrier/blog/_posts/2024-07-19-Hacking-the-Korg-Volka-Beats.md

 tags:  diy synth electronics drum
 ---

-[The Korg Volka Beats](https://www.korg.com/us/products/dj/volca_beats/) cool little portable drum machine, but how can you make it cooler by voiding your warranty?...
+[The Korg Volka Beats](https://www.korg.com/us/products/dj/volca_beats/) is a cool little portable drum machine, but how can you make it cooler by voiding your warranty?...

 - Batteries are included, but not a power supply.
     - You could just buy one from Korg.
 FYI if you want to get it from a third party, it is a [2.1 mm center-positive 9V plug](https://www.reddit.com/r/synthesizers/comments/7oaqnk/whos_stupid_idea_was_it_to_make_volca_power/), which is pretty standard for everything EXCEPT guitar pedals.
 (The Volkas alledgedly have a reverse bias diode to protect against the wrong polarity, but still...)